fluentsinc/prometheus-experiments/bash-shell/pilot-1-basics/experiment.md

 ## **Current Working Directory**

 - ### **Current working directory** is the current directory that is being worked by the computer's RAM.
 So when you play a mp4 file named "Cool" inside the movies directory that's in your root directory.
 You are working the "Cool" movie with your RAM.
 The **current working directory** in this case is the directory with the **directory tree** `/movies`.
-If you didn't expend work with your RAM, you wouldn't have found the "Cool.mp4" file inside the movies directory.
+If you didn't expend(spend energy) work with your RAM, you wouldn't have found the "Cool.mp4" file inside the movies directory.

 - ### Let's say, you changed your mind and you wanted to watch a action movie in the action directory found in the root directory.
 When you change into the action directory, the **current working directory** is the action directory and the `directory tree` is `/action`.